rajeshb62/silly-aztec-wallet/README.md

 - `yarn test`: Run the test suite- dont do it unless you want to get confused

 ## Development
-This is an experimental project for learning purposes.
+This is a silly project.
+I wouldnt trust my funds with it.
+Yet.